SensMax SE Outdoor People Counting Sensor

 • Parks & nature reserves — track visitor flows, evaluate environmental pressure, and support funding applications.

-• Walking & cycling trails — measure daily usage, prioritize maintenance, and plan route extensions based on demand.
+• Walking trails — measure daily usage, prioritize maintenance, and plan route extensions based on demand.

 • Tourist attractions — monitor seasonal traffic patterns, optimize staffing, and improve visitor services.